umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Outputting-the-Document-Type-Properties.md

 *Figure 17 - Where our Data Property Content Should be Output*

-Weíve marked in blue where we want our data property content to be output.
+We‚Äôve marked in blue where we want our data property content to be output.
 Now we need to wire up the relevant properties.

 Go to the **_Settings > Templates > Homepage_**.
-Scroll down and highlight the text `ìh1#titleî` around line 27.
+Scroll down and highlight the text `‚Äúh1#title‚Äù` around line 27.

 ![Preparing to replace the hardcoded text with an Umbraco Page Field](images/figure-18-replace-hardcoded-text-with-umbraco-page-field.png?raw=true)